Bixal/methods/pages/templates.md

 ---

 # Templates
-This is a test:

-Why doesn't this work?
+This is an index of all the templates referenced throughout the Methods site, organized by method.